 At The Scholarship Hub we are constantly looking for ways to help students find additional funding for their degrees and to help ease your way through university by reducing your student debt.

-Whilst it would be an ideal world where students did not need to find work to help them through uni, we realise that many of you will need to and so we have put together some ideas that might provide you with an easier way to make some money while you study, without having to work until 1am behind a bar, or stacking shelves in the local supermarket.
+Whilst it would be an ideal world where students did not need to find part time jobs to help them through uni, we realise that many of you will need to and so we have put together some ideas that might provide you with an easier way to make some money while you study, without having to work until 1am behind a bar, or stacking shelves in the local supermarket.

 Think about the skills you have and look for freelance work.
 These could include web or graphic design, social media, writing, blogging, speaking another language or even just typing.
 Whatever your skills there will be companies out there that could use them on a freelance basis.

 There are many websites which provide a place for you to register and promote your skills as a freelancer – www.freelancer.com ; www.elance.com – and don’t get put off by the fact that you will be competing with the professionals.
 There will also be plenty of jobs where the companies do not need or cannot afford an experienced pro and so would be happy to take on a student.

 The beauty of freelance work is that you can work when you want and you are also building up experience for your CV often without leaving your room.